tikv/deep-dive-tikv/src/distributed-transaction/percolator.md

 Conflicts are identified by checking the `lock` column.
 A row can have many versions of data, but it can have at most one lock at any time.

 When we are performing a write operation, we try to lock every affected row in the `Prewrite` phase.
 If we failed to lock some of these rows, the whole transaction will be rolled back.
-As an optimistic lock algorithm, sometimes Percolator's transactional write algorithm may meet performance regressions in scenarios where conflicts occur frequently.
+Using an optimistic lock algorithm, sometimes Percolator's transactional write may encounter performance regressions in scenarios where conflicts occur frequently.

 To roll back a row, just simply remove its lock and its corresponding value in `data` column.